-Enjoy a cinematic adventure into the world of food and then partake of delicious bites from local sustainable Chef’s and restaurants.
-Enter the theater with a glass of champagne, watch a Culinary Film and eat and drink what you saw on the big screen!
-What is better than that at the best Brunch you ever had!
+Enjoy a cinematic adventure into the world of food and then partake of delicious bites from local Chef’s and restaurants.
+Guests enjoy a pre-screening glass of champagne and then adjourn to the outdoor patio at ArcLight La Jolla Cinema for food tastings inspired by the film screening.

 Culinary Cinema is a feast of film & food.
 Enjoy a curated film selection along with specially crafted food & wine pairings by some of San Diego’s most celebrated chef’s .
 These four celebrated chefs will be serving up their culinary mastery and passion for your pleasure.